for both national and international flights

 To book you activities before-hand, which might even come out cheaper sometimes, we recommend Get Your Guide.
 They are a German start-up comparison tool between tour operators and agencies from basically every corner of the world.
 When booking with them, don't forget to read the reviews in each tour so not to have an unwanted surprise afterwards.

 Until recent, we were not so keen on travel insurances.
 But we had to learn by experience.
 Travel insurance is that sort of thing that you think you will never need.
 Until you do.
 We are just so lucky that we had won an insurance in an event we went for one year.
 We thought "whatever, we not gonna use it anyway".

 Well, if wasn't for the insurance, it would have ruined our trip to Pakistan and Dubai.
 In Pakistan, Fernanda felt really bad, with stomach ache.
 We had a doctor to see her and he gave her medicine.
 She felt better after.
 In Dubai, Fernanda fell going upstairs in a boat.
 It hurt her ribs.
 We went to the hospital to make sure she hadn't broken anything and they even gave us the pills.

 There are many ways of reducing the costs of your travel.
-In fact, we have a whole article dedicated to this topic.
 But to sum up, some of the tools and sites you would want to use are:

 Couchsurfing used to be the most loved one of all the backpackers willing to change experience with locals and save some cash.
 We have used them in a few different countries in the world and we have had interesting experiences – not sure if they would be considered good for some.